Transfer Credit Policy and Process

 2. Cornell University does not accept credit for courses sponsored by colleges but taught in high school to high school students, even if the college provides a transcript of such work.

 3. The school does not accept online/distance learning course credit for courses taken outside of Cornell University.
+This policy is temporarily suspended due to COVID-19 for courses completed online Spring 2020 forward.

 4. Students who are currently accepted and enrolled may transfer in credit, but only from four (4) year regionally accredited colleges and universities (pre-approval required).